Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 Lightning is an `open-source <https://github.com/Lightning-AI/lightning>`_ framework that provides **minimal organization to Python code** that connects `community-built components <#use-the-community-ecosystem>`_ to develop workflows that
 `run on your own AWS account <#key-features>`_, the `Lightning Cloud (fully-managed AWS) <https://lightning.ai/>`_ or `your own hardware <#key-features>`_.

+.. collapse:: I don't have time to learn a new framework

+   |

    Lightning's key design principle is to be a minimal API because we hate learning new libraries too.
 A 1 hour investment into learning Lightning means you won't have to spend 100s of hours learning other tools like kubernetes, fault-tolerance, distributed programming, YAML, etc...

+|

 ⚡⚡ This guide will teach you the main principles that allow you to build systems like the following ones Lightning fast ⚡⚡